gitlabhq/omnibus-gitlab/doc/settings/configuration.md

 After you change the external URL, it is recommended that you also [invalidate the Markdown cache](https://docs.gitlab.com/ee/administration/invalidate_markdown_cache.html).

+### Specifying the external URL at the time of installation

+To make it easier to get a GitLab instance up and running with minimum number of commands, `omnibus-gitlab` supports the use of an environment variable `EXTERNAL_URL` during the package installation.
+On detecting presence of this environment variable, its value will be written as `external_url` in the `gitlab.rb` file as part of package installation (or upgrade).

+NOTE: **Note:**
+`EXTERNAL_URL` environment variable only has effect during installation/upgrade of packages.
+For regular `sudo gitlab-ctl reconfigure` runs, the value present in `/etc/gitlab/gitlab.rb` will be used.

+NOTE: **Note:**
+As part of package updates, if you have `EXTERNAL_URL` variable set inadvertently, it will replace the existing value in `/etc/gitlab/gitlab.rb` without any warning.
+So, it is recommended not to set the variable globally, but pass it specifically to the installation command as `sudo EXTERNAL_URL="https://gitlab.example.com" apt-get install gitlab-ee`

 ## Configuring a relative URL for GitLab

 NOTE: **Note:**